matter-labs/era-compiler-solidity/README.md

       ```

       The build artifacts will end up in the `./target-llvm/target-final/` directory.
-      You may point your `LLVM_SYS_170_PREFIX` to that directory to use this build as a compiler dependency.
+      You may point your `LLVM_SYS_170_PREFIX` to the absolute path to that directory to use this build as a compiler dependency.
       If built with the `--enable-tests` option, test tools will be in the `./target-llvm/build-final/` directory, along   with copies of the build artifacts.
 For all supported build options, run `zksync-llvm build --help`.

       > If you need a specific branch of ZKsync LLVM framework, change it in the `LLVM.lock` file at the root of the repository.